katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 -   prioritize accessibility and help others see the value of it

-In addition to an executive champion, you'll need a digital accessibility lead with technical expertise to lead the day-to-day work.
+In addition to an executive champion, you'll need another champion to coordinate accessibility efforts across your organization and collect data for KPI reporting.
+This person can also lead an accessibility champions group.

-A committee of accessibility champions from various parts of the organization can be very useful for coordinating accessibility efforts, sharing information accross the organization and avoiding a siloed approach to accessibility.
+A group of accessibility champions from various parts of the organization can be very useful for coordinating accessibility efforts, sharing information accross the organization and avoiding a siloed approach to accessibility.

 ### Allocate budget for digital accessibility